1. Research focus and ambition:

 - AMC Research Programme leader ‘Brain Imaging’ of the AMC‐UvA‐VUmc-VU ‘Neuroscience Amsterdam’ research organization together with D. Veltman (VUmc).

 - Totals over 8 million€ since 2008, including: VENI (2008), AMC Fellowhsip (2008), KWF (2010 and 2013), FP6 ERA-NET PrioMedChild coordination (2011), TOP grant (2012), abc (2015) and Amsterdam Neuroscience (2016, 2017), Hartstichting (2017), Innovation (2018, 2019, 2020), KiddyGoodPills (2020) and two Eurostars (2019, 2021) grants.

 - Basis Kwalificatie Onderwijs (BKO) certified 2013.

 - Co-founder (2011) and daily manager of the Brain Imaging Center (BIC) at the AMC, involving guidance to and exchange between the educational activities of 90 PhD students and post docs in the disciplines of Psychiatry, Radiology, Nuclear Medicine, and Neurology.

 - Supervision of Bachelor and Master students (on average 5 per year).

 - Worked as a post doctoral research fellow for more than 3 years at top universities and laboratories abroad (UCLA, Johns Hopkins Medical Institutions, Imperial College).

-- Important ongoing international collaborations (e.g., Johns Hopkins University, Harvard Medical School, Hammersmith Hospital, King’s College, Oslo University, as well as companies, inlcuding NNL) resulting in exchange of PhD students, joint publications and international grants.
+- Important ongoing international collaborations (e.g., Johns Hopkins University, Harvard Medical School, Hammersmith Hospital, King’s College, Oslo University), resulting in exchange of PhD students, joint publications and international grants.